Germanic Language Resources

 The facsimile editions are available in three formats:

-- TIFF – Master format used to store the original scans, bilevel (i.e. monochrome) 600dpi images compressed with CCITT Group 4 compression.
-All other formats are derived from these files.
-A separate program or browser plugin may be required to view them.
+- TIFF – Original scans, bilevel (i.e. monochrome) 600dpi images compressed with CCITT Group 4 compression.
+You may need an app or browser plugin to view them.

 Copyright